-NU ASME brings in representatives of companies and other professionals to talk to students about engineering companies as well as new and upcoming information/technology in the field.
+NU ASME brings in engineers and other company representatives to talk about new and upcoming technology, their industry, and their co-op opportunities every week.
 It is a great way to make connections and explore your future career.

 The BESS mission is to form a network for and solidarity among student engineers, building a support system for engineers to ensure that they would stay in the field.

 Founded in 1919, Beta Gamma Epsilon is Northeastern University’s oldest social fraternity.
 Exclusive to engineering and science majors, BΓE has a long and rich tradition at Northeastern and in Boston’s historic Back Bay district.
 As a small fraternity of about 30 members, every brother knows each other on a personal level, and we are always […]